AngelicSage/AI/stable_diffusion/fine_tuning/README.md

 ![Screenshot 2024-04-10 at 7 11 20 AM](https://github.com/AngelicSage/AI/assets/142240060/841fe877-0ba9-43ad-a7f8-4246a617a701)

 ## Insights
-It is so surprising how just 50 images can make such a huge difference!
+Although I only used 50 images to fine tune stable diffusion v1.5, dreamlook was able to extract the features really well

+Dreambooth makes it really simple, would definitely reccomend it

 I am very happy with these results

-Thank you for your time!
+Thank you so much for your time!

 ## Credit